Crystal structure and collective oxygen transport in high-temperature Ta$_{2}$O$_{5}$: Results

-To validate the tetragonal-\(\lambda\) model, we next examined hypothetical variants with different \(c\)-axis lengths.
-A key structural parameter is the number of Ta rows between consecutive screw-rotation planes, \(N_{\rm Ta}\).
-Based on TEM, our initial model takes \(N_{\rm Ta}=3\) (Figure~1e).
-To verify, we tested \(N_{\rm Ta}\) ranging from 2~to~6 (Figure~S2).
-For each, we computed the screw-rotation energy \(E_{\rm SR}\), which measures the cost (per screw-rotation plane) of adding screw-rotation interfaces into the orthorhombic-\(\lambda\) structure (see Methods).
-Strikingly, \(E_{\rm SR}<0\) only when \(N_{\rm Ta}=3\) (Figure~1h and Table~S2), indicating that only in this case is it energetically favorable to incorporate screw-rotation planes.
-Models with \(N_{\rm Ta}\ne3\) gave \(E_{\rm SR}>0\) and exhibited noticeable strain-induced distortions (Figure~S2).
-These results suggest that the tetragonal-\(\lambda\) model with \(N_{\rm Ta}=3\) is the definitive structure of H-Ta\(_2\)O\(_5\).
+To assess the stability of the tetragonal-$\lambda$ model, we examined structural variants with different $c$-axis lengths by varying the number of Ta rows between adjacent screw-rotation planes, $N_{\rm Ta}$.
+Guided by TEM observations, the initial model adopts $N_{\rm Ta}=3$ (Fig.~1e).
+For comparison, we considered structures with $N_{\rm Ta}$ ranging from 2 to 6 (Fig.~S3).
+For each case, we computed the screw-rotation energy \(E_{\rm SR}\), defined as the energy cost per screw-rotation plane associated with introducing screw-rotation interfaces into the orthorhombic-\(\lambda\) structure (see Methods).
+The results show that \(E_{\rm SR}<0\) only for $N_{\rm Ta}=3$ (Fig.~1h and Table~S2), indicating that incorporation of screw-rotation planes is energetically favorable exclusively in this configuration.
+In contrast, models with $N_{\rm Ta}\ne3$ yield \(E_{\rm SR}>0\) and exhibit noticeable strain-induced distortions (Fig.~S3).
+Importantly, this energetically selected configuration ($N_{\rm Ta}=3$) coincides with the periodicity inferred from TEM observations.
+Taken together, the combined energetic preference and experimental consistency strongly support the tetragonal-\(\lambda\) model with $N_{\rm Ta}=3$ as a realistic structural description of H-Ta\(_2\)O\(_5\), while leaving room for further refinement.

-Finally, we investigated the electronic structure of our H-Ta\(_2\)O\(_5\) model.
-Density of states calculations predict a band gap of $\sim$2.4~eV for the tetragonal-\(\lambda\) phase, slightly larger than the 2.2~eV gap calculated for orthorhombic-\(\lambda\) (Figure~S3).
-This close similarity in band gaps indicates that the tetragonal phase maintains the same formal oxidation states (Ta$^{5+}$ and O$^{2-}$) as the orthorhombic phase (Note~S3), indicating a stable electronic structure \cite{lee2013}.
-We note that standard GGA (including PBEsol used in this study) underestimates band gaps, and previous studies using hybrid functionals—correcting this issue—report values of around 4.0~eV for orthorhombic Ta\(_2\)O\(_5\) \cite{lee2013, guo2014, yuan2019}, matching the experimental 3.9~eV gap of L-Ta\(_2\)O\(_5\) \cite{chun2003}.
-Although no experimental band gap measurements exist yet for H-Ta\(_2\)O\(_5\), we anticipate a similarly large gap on the order of 4~eV, given the similar GGA bandgap.
+We next examine the electronic structure of the proposed H-Ta\(_2\)O\(_5\) model.
+Density-of-states calculations yield a band gap of $\sim$2.4~eV for the tetragonal-\(\lambda\) phase, slightly larger than the 2.2~eV gap obtained for the orthorhombic-\(\lambda\) phase (Fig.~S4).
+This similarity suggests that both phases maintain comparable formal oxidation states (Ta$^{5+}$ and O$^{2-}$) and a stable electronic configuration (Supplementary Note~4) \cite{lee2013}.
+We note that standard GGA functionals (including PBEsol used here) typically underestimate band gaps.
+Previous studies employing hybrid functionals report values of $\sim$4.0~eV for orthorhombic Ta\(_2\)O\(_5\) \cite{lee2013, guo2014, yuan2019}, consistent with the experimental gap of 3.9~eV for L-Ta\(_2\)O\(_5\) \cite{chun2003}.
+Although experimental band-gap measurements for H-Ta\(_2\)O\(_5\) are not yet available, the comparable GGA values suggest that a similarly large gap may be expected.